peterhunn/techdocs/docs/markup-cicero.md

 - it is a template language for CommonMark rather than HTML
 - it uses Ergo as an expression language rather than JavaScript

-## A Foundation for Computable Contracts
+## An Extensible Framework for Contracts

 The CiceroMark markup language is used to turn contracts from static, unstructured, text into structured, machine-readable, documents.
 Contractual documents may take one of three evolutionary forms: